seam/catch/docs/readme.txt

-To build the Seam Exception Handling docs run the following command:
+To build the Seam Catch docs run the following command:

 mvn jdocbook:generate